ravicm/hello/cheflab.md

 * * * * *  root  chef-client
 ```

 This will run the chef every specified time and update the node.
-However it is not a good idea to automate the workstation <br>
+However, it is not a good idea to automate the workstation <br>

 ---

-#### The above process is to install the chef with Chef-Server is managed by Chef, where as Workstation and Clients are at own premises
+#### The above process is to install the chef with Chef-Server is managed by Chef, whereas Workstation and Clients are at own premises
 #### Chef allows to have On-Prem Chef-Server, this will enable all to manage locally
 There are two types of On-Prem servers, they are: <br>
 a. <ins>Stand-Alone</ins>        --> Everything on a single machine <br>
 b. <ins>High-Availability</ins>  --> Machines configured for front-end and back-end, allowing for failover on the back-end and load-balancing on the front-end, as required <br>

-###### There is one more type Tiered setup, however it is deprecated
+###### There is one more type Tiered setup, however, it is deprecated

 8. **Installing the On-Prem Chef-Server, which is a Stand-Alone server**
 #### The steps to follow to install the Chef-Server on Ubuntu is as below